Pr0f23ss0R/IcarusMods/README.md

   - removed pneumonia

 Prospects
-  - added whole map as outpost
+  - added whole olympus and styx maps as outposts
+  - removed xp nerve from outposts
+  - all normal animals for the selected map are spawning in the outpost

 Processing
   - Player Inventory got an additional Queue Slot and faster processing